AdaCore/spark2014/docs/ug/en/appendix/gnatprove_limitations.rst

 .. index:: recursion; limitation

-1. Postconditions of recursive functions called in contracts and assertion pragmas are not available, possibly leading to unproved checks.
-The current workaround is to use a non-recursive wrapper around those functions.
+#.
+Postconditions of possibly non-returning functions called in contracts and
+   assertion pragmas are not available, which may lead to unproved checks.
 Using the switch ``--info`` reveals where the information about postcondition may be lost.

-.. index:: Valid; limitation

-2. Attribute 'Valid is currently assumed to always return True.

-.. index:: validity; limitation

-3. Values read from an external source are assumed to be valid values.
-   Currently there is no model of invalidity or undefinedness.
-The onus is on the user to ensure that all values read from an external source are valid.
-The use of an invalid value invalidates any proofs associated with the value.
+The solution is to annotate the subprogram with the ``Always_Return`` annotation (see :ref:`Subprogram Termination`) which will be checked by GNATprove.

-4. The following attributes are not yet supported in proof: Adjacent, Aft, Bit_Order, Body_Version, Copy_Sign, Definite, Denorm, First_Valid, Fore, Last_Valid, Machine, all Machine_* attributes, Model, all Model_* attributes, Partition_Id, Remainder, Round, Safe_First, Safe_Last, Scale, Scaling, Small,
+#.
+The following attributes are not yet supported in proof: Adjacent, Aft,
+   Bit_Order, Body_Version, Copy_Sign, Definite, Denorm, First_Valid, Fore,
+   Last_Valid, Machine, all Machine_* attributes, Model, all Model_* attributes,
+   Partition_Id, Remainder, Round, Safe_First, Safe_Last, Scale, Scaling, Small,